 9. Pack your blanket for a great night under the stars in Duluth.
 Movies in the Park are featured family films every Friday evening throughout the summer season and located in beautiful Leif Erikson Park which is located at 12th Avenue East and London Road–just minutes from The Firelight Inn!

 10. Your place to stay while you are in Duluth is with us at our historic Inn.
 Our five luxurious suites offer you a historical stay but with modern amenities.
-Click here to see our rooms and choose the suite just right for your getaway.
+Click on our rooms and rates page to see our rooms and choose the suite just right for your getaway.
 We do look forward to hosting your trip to Duluth and promise a great summer adventure!

 You can use this handy Google Map to get to each location with ease.